GabrielMdrz/ITBA3204-PROJECT/README.md

 Since taking office, Duterte has repeatedly vowed to kill drug dealers and users in the midst of skyrocketing reports of extrajudicial executions by the police and so-called vigilantes.
 On August 6, he warned drug dealers: “My order is shoot to kill you.
 I don’t care about human rights; you better believe me.”
 He praised the soaring body count of victims of police killings as proof of the “success” of his “war on drugs.”

 ## Significance of the Proposed Project
+The campaign against illegal drugs continued in the Philippines, even after the term of former President Duterte ended.
+In 2021, the National Capital Region and Region 4-A recorded the highest number of arrested persons involved in illegal drugs.
+With high rates of criminality and limited prison capacity, prison facilities across the country have long been faced with overcrowding issues, in which most inmates were serving sentences without conviction.
+As of July 2021, there were over 215 thousand prisoners in just 40 prison facilities nationwide.
+The country’s prison situation was also characterized by high death tolls, with the total tally reaching about 1,200 in 2021.
+This project's goal is to provide an explanatory analysis of the crime rates involving drugs in the Philippines through the years.
+This project will provide a variety of data sets exemplifying crime rates in the Philippines.
+This research will be useful for the following purposes:

+**The Students**.
+For those students who will be needing data that may be found in the project.
+This will allow them to have a thorough understanding of the Philippines crime rates over the course of time.

+**The Teachers**.
+For teachers who will be teaching about law, which involves crime in the Philippines over the course of many years.
+The information collected for the project can be used in their courses.

+**The Government officials**.
+For selected government officials who will be needing data that they may use for their future projects related to crimes involving drugs.

+**The Future Researchers**.
+For the researchers to provide background knowledge concerning crime rates in the Philippines.
+This project's analytics can provide them with new insights, suggestions, and conclusions.

+## Method